KAyerdi/KAyerdi/README.md

 # 💫 About Me:
-I have been studying self-taught for 1 year, acquiring new knowledge as a Front-End Developer, using technologies such as #HTML, #CSS, #JAVASCRIPT, #GIT, #GITHUB, #FIGMA, #BOOTSTRAP #AXIOS #DOM #AJAX #JSON
+I have been studying self-taught for 1 year, acquiring new knowledge as a Front-End Developer, using technologies such as #HTML, #CSS, #JAVASCRIPT, #GIT, #GITHUB, #FIGMA, #BOOTSTRAP #AXIOS #DOM #AJAX #JSON #PHP

 🧑‍💻 https://www.linkedin.com/in/kevin-ayerdi-94968412b/